Jo Kennedy: 2000 to present

 In 2000, Kennedy appeared in the telemovie Waiting at the Royal about four different women who meet in the maternity ward of Melbourne's Royal Women's Hospital.
 Kennedy played a lesbian, with her partner being played by Noni Hazelhurst.
 That year she also won the Cinemedia Erwin Rade Award at the Melbourne International Film Festival for her short film Lost.

 In 2001, she appeared in Mallboy and also worked on the production as a dramaturg.
 She also appeared in The Soul Patrol, a radio drama series about a group of angels who act as "heaven's cops", using their powers to "discover why people make the choices that they do and then punish them in the most ironic of ways."
 Kennedy played the patrol's leader, Billi St. Kilda.

 In 2003, she directed and co-wrote with Christine Rogers a film called The Forest which centered on a woman who attempts to answer the question "Is my husband being unfaithful?" and explored potential answers through "various fleeting conversations and phone calls with friends and family members".
 That year she was set to direct a film entitled Unlocked also co-written with Rodgers, which may not have been finished.
-Her last known film appearance to date was in 2011's Red Dog.